MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/transfer-or-seize-operation-master-roles-in-ad-ds.md

 > - All domain controllers in the domain are Global Catalogs (GCs).
 In this case, the GCs get updates that remove cross-domain references.
 > - The AD Recycle Bin is enabled in the forest.
 In this case, each DC is responsible for updating its references.
 >
-> We recommend you still define a proper owner of the IM to avoid errors and warnings from monitoring tools.
+> We recommend you still define a proper owner of the infrastructure master to avoid errors and warnings from monitoring tools.
 >
 > If you still need the infrastructure master role:
 > Don't put the infrastructure master role on the same DC as the global catalog server.
 If the infrastructure master runs on a global catalog server, it stops updating object information because it does not contain any references to objects that it doesn't hold.
 This is because a global catalog server holds a partial replica of every object in the forest.
 >
-> The infrastructure master role isn't in use anymore once you enable Active Directory Recycle Bin.
+> The infrastructure master role isn't used anymore once you enable Active Directory Recycle Bin.
 AD Recycle Bin changes the approach to handling object referrals that are being removed.
 >
 > To test whether a DC is also a global catalog server, follow these steps:
 >